farm-fe/rfcs/rfcs/001-core-architecture/rfc.md

 ```

 ## 6. Plugin System
-We have designed all hooks in last section, this section we'll discuss how to register, load and execute Farm's plugin.
+In this section, we will discuss how to register, load, and execute Farm's plugins.

 Farm plans to support two kinds of plugins:
-* **Rust Plugin**: Written in Rust and distributed as dynamic library, provide the best performance and can implement all compilation hooks.
-Which is the recommended way to write plugins.
+* **Rust Plugin**: Written in Rust and distributed as a dynamic library, providing the best performance and the ability to implement all compilation hooks.
+This is the recommended way to write plugins.
-* **JS Plugin**: Written in Javascript(Typescript) and distributed as NodeJs executable script file.
+* **JS Plugin**: Written in JavaScript (TypeScript) and distributed as a Node.js executable script file.
 It will slow down the compilation process and can only implement limited hooks.
-Farm support Js Plugins because Farm wants to share existing community tools written in Js/Ts, as many web tools (for example, less) do not have a Rust version for now.
+Farm supports JS Plugins because it wants to share existing community tools written in JS/TS, as many web tools (for example, less) do not have a Rust version for now.

 ### 6.1 Rust Plugin
-Rust plugins are our first goal cause it's fast and powerful, but when we encounter some ability that Rust ecosystem do not provide, Js Plugins would be the fallback.
+Rust plugins are our primary goal because they are fast and powerful.
+However, when we encounter functionality that the Rust ecosystem does not provide, JS Plugins will be the fallback.

-Using `dynamic library`(`.dylib` on macos, `.dll` on windows and `.so` on linux) to distribute Rust Plugin because it is the most performant way, we investigate many methods but none of them are suitable:
+We use `dynamic library` (`.dylib` on macOS, `.dll` on Windows, and `.so` on Linux) to distribute Rust Plugins because it is the most performant way.
+We have investigated many methods, but none of them are suitable:
-* **abi_stable**: A Rust library support FFI safe calling, but we have to use its primitive std types(like `RString` to replace std `String`), and these types are not rkyv serializable (Serialize is necessary for supporting Persist Cache).
-We will have a hard work if we have to support both.
+* **abi_stable**: A Rust library that supports FFI-safe calling, but we have to use its primitive std types (like `RString` to replace std `String`), and these types are not rkyv serializable (Serialization is necessary for supporting Persist Cache).
+We will have a hard time if we have to support both.
-* **wasm**: This is what SWC currently used, the advantage of wasm plugin is that it's portable and performant.
-But wasm runtime can not shared memory with Rust, need to serialize and copy to the wasm runtime and copy back to Rust and deserialize after plugin execution.
-The hooks may be called thousands of times and it is really inefficient.
-Also wasm plugins do not support parallel well, it is hard to make sure the CompilationContext consistent between threads, especially we need to serialize/deserialize it.
+* **wasm**: This is what SWC currently uses.
+The advantage of wasm plugins is that they are portable and performant.
+However, wasm runtime cannot share memory with Rust, so we need to serialize and copy to the wasm runtime and copy back to Rust and deserialize after plugin execution.
+The hooks may be called thousands of times, and it is really inefficient.
+Also, wasm plugins do not support parallelism well, making it hard to ensure the CompilationContext consistency between threads, especially when we need to serialize/deserialize it.

-So we decided to choose plain `dynamic library` to support Rust Plugin.
-We loaded the dynamic library and execute it as a internal plugin, thus we can avoid many problems above:
+So we decided to choose plain `dynamic library` to support Rust Plugins.
+We load the dynamic library and execute it as an internal plugin, thus we can avoid many problems mentioned above:
-* **best performant**: the dynamic library plugin is execute as the same fast as internal plugin, as we can share memory and fully parallelize.
+* **best performance**: the dynamic library plugin executes as fast as an internal plugin since we can share memory and fully parallelize.
-* **single type**: we do not need to provide extra types for dynamic library plugin.
+* **single type**: we do not need to provide extra types for dynamic library plugins.

-But there are problems we need to resolve:
+However, there are problems we need to resolve:
-* **cross platform distribute**: the dynamic library plugin is not portable, it needs to be built separately for different platforms, when built on one machine, it needs cross-compile.
+* **cross-platform distribution**: the dynamic library plugin is not portable, and it needs to be built separately for different platforms.
+When built on one machine, it requires cross-compilation.
-* **shared type memory layout**: we shared the same type as internal plugins for dynamic library plugins, but if the types changed, the plugins needs to rebuild too, as their memory layout changed, if the plugin is not rebuilt, a `segment fault error` thrown.
+* **shared type memory layout**: we share the same type as internal plugins for dynamic library plugins, but if the types change, the plugins need to be rebuilt too, as their memory layout changes.
+If the plugin is not rebuilt, a `segmentation fault error` is thrown.

-We solve the problem above as follow:
+We solve the problems mentioned above as follows:
-* **provide portable cross-compile tool**: we'll provide a independent tool for building and publish plugin, the plugin author only needs to use something like `farm plugin build`, `farm plugin plugin`, then Farm will handle all the details.
+* **provide portable cross-compile tool**: we will provide an independent tool for building and publishing plugins.
+The plugin author only needs to use something like `farm plugin build`, `farm plugin plugin`, then Farm will handle all the details.
-* **minimize the shared type and makes sure it's stable**: we only expose the necessary types to plugin, and the mutable part will be something like `Custom(Box<dyn Any>)`, so the types will rarely change once it's stable.
-And we also record the version of current types, if we really need to change the types, we'll bump the type schema version and inform users to upgrade their legacy plugins.
+* **minimize the shared type and ensure it's stable**: we only expose the necessary types to plugins, and the mutable part will be something like `Custom(Box<dyn Any>)`, so the types will rarely change once they are stable.
+We also record the current types' version, and if we really need to change the types, we will bump the type schema version and inform users to upgrade their legacy plugins.

-### 6.2 Js Plugin
+### 6.2 JS Plugin
-We only plan to provide limited js plugin support, which means the js plugin can only implement `build_start`, `resolve`, `load` and `transform`, `build_end`, `finish` hook.
-Because data transform between rust and js is expensive, if we send all data like ModuleGraph to the js side, it will greatly slow slow down the compilation, which violates our goal.
+We only plan to provide limited JS plugin support, which means the JS plugin can only implement `build_start`, `resolve`, `load`, `transform`, `build_end`, and `finish` hooks.
+Because data transformation between Rust and JS is expensive, if we send all data like ModuleGraph to the JS side, it will significantly slow down the compilation, which violates our goal.

-And the js plugin should specify the `filters` field too, to specify which module it is willing to process, we add this limitation for performance too.
+And the JS plugin should specify the `filters` field too, to specify which module it is willing to process.
+We add this limitation for performance reasons as well.

-A example Js plugin:
+An example JS plugin:
 ```js
 export default {
   name: 'js-plugin', // plugin name